 Teen Blog

 Attention: Please complete a Community Service Volunteer Application (linked here) before submitting a review.
-Anyone aged 14-17 must also complete the following:
+Anyone aged 14-17 only needs to complete the volunteer application.
+Anyone age 18 and up must also complete the following:

 - PA State Police Criminal History Clearance (PCHC)